 StatementI’m currently in my first term as an ACRA board member (at-large) and a member of the Government Relations Committee.
 I am interested in the VP for Government Relations position because advocacy in the regulatory, business, and public engagement realms is one of the most important aspects of ACRA.
 Advocacy, particularly at the state and federal levels, is challenging even in the best of times, but is more critical now and potentially for the next four years.
 Although I am new to the ACRA board, I have attended ACRA meetings since 2013, when I first participated in CRM Day on the Hill.
 Since that time, I have continued to participate in Hill visits, have hosted our NC congressional representative and NC state house representative at our office, and continue advocacy at the local level.
 My enthusiasm for advocacy is an asset that I want to develop further to make an important contribution to ACRA and CRM.
 Throughout my career I have tried to remain grounded in the belief that CRM exists as a result of legislation intended for public benefit.
 Because CRM is publicly supported, the industry needs to continually strive to engage the public through a variety of means.
 My primary goal is to advance ACRA’s long-term health and member success through advocacy.

 At-Large Board Seats

-Voting will begin on June 10, 2019.
+Voting will begin on June 17, 2020.
 Each member firm gets ONE vote.
-Bundle administrators will receive an invitation to vote directly from SurveyMonkey on June 10, 2019.
+Bundle administrators will receive an invitation to vote on that date.